 Midwives are trained to recognise the variations of the normal progress of childbirth, and to understand how to deal with deviations from the normal; often working in tandem with other specialists like gynaecologists, obstetricians or pediatricians when a pregnant woman or newborn requires care beyond the midwife’s scope of practice.

 Though historically midwives primarily focussed on the care of pregnant women and the process of childbirth; today’s nurse-midwives provide care for women from adolescence until after menopause, plus a range of women’s health needs throughout life including:

 – Treatment of sexually transmitted infections for both partners

 – Care during pregnancy, labor, birth, and postpartum

 – Menopause care

-Midwifery care also includes health promotion, disease prevention, and individualized wellness education and counseling.
+Midwifery care also includes health promotion, disease prevention, and individualised wellness education and counselling.

 The midwifery approach to health care has never been more important.
 Today’s woman expects the best care.
 She wants her health care provider to understand and value her individual needs, and to partner with her to make healthful decisions that focus on what is important to her unique situation and values.